RDFLib/pyLDAPI/README.md

-# Sites Register
+# Python Linked Data API
-A Linked Data Register of all of Geoscience Australia's sites.
+A Linked Data API too to be used to present non-Linked Data in HTML and RDF.

-Here is where you should add a longer description about the repository.
-You could have a single paragraph of text, rather like and abstract, or you could have a very long description containing any amount of sections, subsections, subheadings etc.
+NOTE: this repo currently contains an implementation of the generic *pyldapi* tool.
+Shortly this repo will be reconfigured so that the tool is a stand-alone [Python Flask](http://flask.pocoo.org/) plugin.

-## Structure
+## Code Structure
 Folders:
 * **model**
     * contains files to custom interface with data structures (databases/files etc.)